Yashwanth-Damera/about-me/README.md

 ## About:

-This repository is usefull to publish websites,A repository is like a folder for your project.
+This repository is usefull to publish websites,a repository is like a folder for your project.
 Your project's repository contains all of your project's files and stores each file's revision history.

 ## Recommended Tools